 - Provide input and photos for newsletters, communications and digital media to raise the profile of the portfolio of work.

-- Assist in the planning and organization of donor visits and media events/visits when it pertains to risk education activities and partner work.
+- Assist in the planning and organization of donor visits and media events/visits when it pertains to RE activities and partner work.

 |Expected output||- A three-year strategic capacity enhancement development plan and operational plan, which shall include an initial assessment report on technical and operational capacities of the DMA.

 - Prepare training and capacity building plans and organizational set-up for training on project component, prepare detailed plan of actions and budget estimates for workshops, class room and on-the-job training.

 - DMA personnel TOR’s are enhanced, internal operational procedures, training needs are clearly identified in various aspects of mine action including program management, Ops/QA, advocacy, information management, admin/finance management.

 - Advise on how the govt. can report and honor its obligations under any relevant international conventions concerning ERW and landmines, such as the Anti-Personnel Mine Ban Convention, relevant to MA and advocate for MA within.

 - Explore opportunities for wider capacity building with govt. agencies in order to develop residual humanitarian mine action capacity.